iccicci/sedentary/docs/development.rst

 - ``make push`` - performs ``git push`` in all the git repositories
 - ``make status`` - performs ``git status`` in all the git repositories
 - ``make test`` - performs ``npm test`` on all the packages
-- ``make version VERSION=""`` - changes the versions, commits, tags and publishes everithing
+- ``make version VERSION=""`` - changes the versions, commits, tags and publishes everything

-Both the ``test`` and the ``coverage`` targets require to access a *database*: depending on the packages in the development worspace a connection parameter may be required.
+Both the ``test`` and the ``coverage`` targets require to access a *database*: depending on the packages in the development workspace a connection parameter may be required.
 The connection parameters are the string representation of the JSON object that should passed to the ``connect`` method.

 - **sedentary-pg:** ``SPG``